 The Career Development Internship application includes the following documents, to be combined into a single PDF and submitted to Mayo Clinic Graduate School of Biomedical Sciences.
 Application deadlines will be shared with current students on an ongoing basis.

-- A copy of the curriculum vitae, beginning with applicant's name, email and phone contact information, and including information about the applicant's educational background and research productivity (publications, abstracts and meeting presentations).
+- A copy of your curriculum vitae, beginning with your name, email and phone contact information, and including information about your educational background and research productivity (publications, abstracts, and meeting presentations).

-- A one-page single-spaced statement of interest, indicating which of the Career Development Internship experiences is requested and an explanation for why the applicant is interested in this particular opportunity.
-The statement should include information that the applicant wishes the Career Development Internship partner to consider, including a brief description of the student's thesis research.
-The internship partner will use the statement of interest to select the applicant.
+- A one-page single-spaced statement of interest, indicating which of the Career Development Internship experiences is requested and an explanation for why you are interested in this particular opportunity.
+The statement should include information that you wish the Career Development Internship partner to consider, including a brief description of your thesis research.
+The internship partner will use this statement of interest to select an applicant.

-- An email from the applicant's Ph.D. thesis mentor granting permission for the 100-hour Career Development Internship experience.
+- An email from your Ph.D. thesis mentor granting permission for the 100-hour Career Development Internship experience.

-Applicants may indicate only one Career Development Internship partner in their application.
+You may indicate only one Career Development Internship partner in your application.

-Selected applicants will be given contact information for the Career Development Internship partner and have the responsibility to initiate contact.
-Working with the internship partner, the student will develop a Career Development Internship plan to be summarized in a two-page single-spaced PDF document and copied to the internship partner contact.
+If selected, you will be given contact information for the Career Development Internship partner and have the responsibility to initiate contact.
+Working with the internship partner, you will develop a Career Development Internship plan to be summarized in a two-page single-spaced PDF document and copied to the internship partner contact.